CyberHusky/School-Bell-Ubuntu-Raspberry-Python/README.md

 i2c-dev
 rtc-ds3231
 ```
-* Then make detect the divice:
+* Then make detect the device:
 ```
 sudo i2cdetect -y 0  # (if using v1 Raspberry Pi or)
 sudo i2cdetect -y 1  # (if using v2 Raspberry Pi) - it was usefull for me
 ```
-* Synchronise device.
+* Synchronize device.
 Open:
 ```
 sudo nano /etc/rc.local
 ```